ModoukpeA/side-projects/index.md

 And here we are !!

-**Choukouriyah Modoukpe Arinloye** is my name and six months ago, my journey in data started...
+**Choukouriyah Modoukpe Arinloye** is my name and six months ago, my journey in data science started...

 ## Project #1 :